al3xandr3/al3xandr3.github.io/_posts/2016-03-02-user-lifecycle-analytics-framework.md

 ---
-layout: post

 title: User Lifecycle Analytics Framework
 category: data
 tags:
   - data
-intro: "User Lifecycle Analytics Framework"
+excerpt: "User Lifecycle Analytics Framework"
 ---

 The "User Lifecycle Analytics Framework" is a structured way to look at a metrics of a business to help understand its current status, measure evolution, find opportunities, etc...